EfD Kenya Center Director Professor Richard Mulwa

 How are things going?

-Quite well, I think!
+Quite well!
 The local team is getting a lot of credit for their work.
 Of course, every meeting has its challenges, like technical issues.
 We had some senior speakers for the opening session who had to cancel on short notice, like the Energy Department's Principal Secretary.
 But what can you do when the president calls?
 Policy Day was very successful.
 The opening ceremony was very appreciated with its warm informal feeling.

 What are the benefits for EfD Kenya to host the Annual Meeting?